Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/UtilitiesBundle/Resources/doc/shell.md

 ```

 Be aware when you use the kill method, make sure you don't use for example a http parameter as $pid because then you have a security hole !!!

+When you want to define your own Shell implementation then it should implement the *Kunstmaan\UtilitiesBundle\Helper\ShellInterface*.